elomaur/100-days-of-code/log.md

 **Today's Progress**: Going over the HTML and HTML5 Curriculum in freeCodeCamp again as a refresher.
 My plan is to complete all of it tomorrow and start the applied visual design lesson.

 **Thoughts:** ...

+# R1 Day40: December 3, 2018

+**Today's Progress**: Going over the HTML and HTML5 Curriculum in freeCodeCamp again as a refresher.
+Completed a few modules.

+**Thoughts:** ...